myungjoon/SGCNN/README.md

 The trained model will be saved as 'models/best.ckpt'

-You can use your own model by running [test.py](https://github.com/myungjoon/SGCNN/blob/master/test.py)
+You can use your own model by running [test.py](https://github.com/myungjoon/SGCNN/blob/master/test.py).
+This python file reads 'test.txt' and writes results on 'result.txt'.

 # Pretrained Model

 To use pretrained model for predictions of adsorption energy, you can simply use [pretrained.py](https://github.com/myungjoon/SGCNN/blob/master/pretrained.py).
-This python file reads 'test.txt' and writes results on 'result.txt'
+This python file reads 'test.txt' and writes results on 'result.txt'.